Is your Lead Gen Strategy Costing more than it’s Earning? Ask these 5 Critical Questions

 Lead generation campaigns often assume one click equals intent.
 That’s rarely true.
 People click out of curiosity, not commitment.
 If your brand hasn’t built trust, relevance or authority, your lead form may get filled but your follow-ups will be ignored.

-In Fintech, trust is non-negotiable.
+In fintech, trust is non-negotiable.
 No one wants to hand over financial data to a brand that feels new or unproven.
 AI products often require buyer education and technical validation.
-And real estate decision-makers expect a credible track record before scheduling a demo.
+And in lead generation for real estate, decision-makers expect a credible track record before scheduling a demo or property tour.
+Without brand trust, even the best-performing ads or landing pages won’t translate into sales-ready conversations.

 A recent Nielsen research shows that strong brands see 3x higher ad response rates than unfamiliar ones.